changlinli/tictactoe-haskell/README.md

 What it is:
 -----------

 Implementing tic-tac-toe as well as a game AI in Haskell!
+The game AI uses a minimax algorithm to determine what moves to play.

 How to build:
 -------------